Asia stocks dip after poor U.S. data stokes recession fears

 While a decline in U.S. yields usually weighs on the dollar, the greenback was partially underpinned by safe-haven demand generated by worries of a possible chaotic British exit from the European Union - though that possibility later diminished with a setback in parliament late Tuesday for British Prime Minister Boris Johnson.
 [FRX/]

-The dollar index .DXY against a basket of six major currencies stood at 98.939 after rising overnight to 99.37, its highest level since May 2017.
+The dollar index against a basket of six major currencies stood at 98.939 after rising overnight to 99.37, its highest level since May 2017.

 The pound’s strengthening back to about $1.20 came after a cross-party alliance defeated Johnson in an effort to block a “no-deal” Brexit, leading the premier to push for a snap election.

-The euro was steady at $1.0973 EUR= after sliding to a 28-month low of $1.0926 overnight as investors braced for a potential interest rate cut by the European Central Bank next week.
+The euro was steady at $1.0973 after sliding to a 28-month low of $1.0926 overnight as investors braced for a potential interest rate cut by the European Central Bank next week.

 U.S. crude oil futures dipped 0.04% to $53.92 per barrel, adding to the previous day’s losses.
 The contracts had shed more than 2% on Tuesday after the weak U.S. ISM data raised concerns about a weakening global economy.